Lkrule/ActiveDiet/README.md

-[^1]: Please calculate your BMI before choosing any random option so you can see what's more relevant to you.
+[^1]: Please calculate your BMI before choosing any random option to see what's most relevant to you.
 ## UML of the project
 ![test](https://user-images.githubusercontent.com/17682527/175359444-de9e977d-6fe1-486e-a9d9-6d02006d953f.png)